ajmwagar/tetanus/README.md

 **For educational purposes only!**

-**I am not responsible for damage or legal trouble you may incur from using boa.**
+**I am not responsible for damage or legal trouble you may incur from using tetnus.**

 **Use at your own risk and only on networks you have permission to access.**